 Optional parameter.
 Continuum flux density estimate at the reference wavelength.
 The value of this parameter is interpreted by the PACS Time Estimator as flux density for a spectrometer resolution element.
-Leaving the parameter as the default 0.0 value means the PACS Time Estimator will not perform signal-to-noise estimation (sensitivity estimates are still provided).
+Leaving the parameter as the default 0.0 value means the PACS Time Estimator will not perform signal-to-noise estimation (sensitivity estimates are still provided) and default integration capacitor will be used with the smallest dynamic range.